dojo/docs/dojo/request/script.rst

 * :ref:`dojo/request/iframe <dojo/request/iframe>` - A provider that uses IFrame for transport

-* :ref:`dojo/request/handlers <dojo/request/handlers>` - Handles the data from a response as designated in the ``handleAs`` request option.
-Also provides the ability to register additional types of handlers.

 * :ref:`dojo/request/registry <dojo/request/registry>` - Allows for registration of different providers against
   different URIs.

 * :ref:`dojo/request/notify <dojo/request/notify>` - Publishes the ``dojo/request`` topics for requests.

-* :ref:`dojo/request/watch <dojo/request/watch>` - Allows the watching of inflight requests.

 * :ref:`dojo/Deferred <dojo/Deferred>` - The base class for managing asynchronous processes.